hdehaini/CSE-110-Lab-Week-1/README.md

-# My favorite prorgamming language is python, since it is a high-level, object-oriented language that is easy to use.
+# My favorite progamming language is python, since it is a high-level, object-oriented language that is easy to use.